Television Discourse Decoded: Comprehensive Multimodal Analytics at Scale: Data Collection Processing

 \section{Data Collection \& Processing}

-We extracted the metadata about the YouTube videos corresponding to the debates using the YouTube Data API\footnote{\url{https://developers.google.com/youtube/v3/docs/playlistItems/list}} from the playlist created by the official Republic TV account titled ``The Debate with Arnab Goswami - Full Episodes | Republic TV"\footnote{\url{https://www.youtube.com/playlist?list=PL9iCfxJ0ri311cJAZ0gTDJWDhNlbNbg2h}} at the end of December 2022, yielding 3,151 unique videos spanning the entirety of the debates, starting in May 2017.
-Out of these, we filtered out $67$ videos because they were too short/long (i.e, their duration was less than $10$ minutes or exceeded $4$ hours) and filtered out an additional $84$ videos because the annotators couldn't agree on their categories.
-We were finally left with 3,000 videos, which corresponded to over 2,087 hours of video content.

-The metadata fetched using the YouTube Data API for each video contained the title, url, description, and a list of tags chosen by the channel\footnote{Details: \url{https://developers.google.com/youtube/v3/docs/videos\#snippet.tags[]}} associated with the video.
-Some examples of tags associated with the videos can be found in Table \ref{tab:tags_example}.
+Our primary dataset comprises 2,087 hours of debate footage from 3,000 videos.
+Initially, we used the YouTube Data API\footnote{\url{https://developers.google.com/youtube/v3/docs/playlistItems/list}} to extract metadata from the official playlist of the ~\tvshow~as of December 2022.
+This provided us with 3,151 unique videos dating back to May 2017.
+Out of these, we filtered out $67$ videos because they were too short/long (i.e. their duration was less than $10$ minutes or exceeded $4$ hours) and filtered out an additional $84$ videos because the annotators couldn't agree on their categories.
+We were finally left with 3,000 videos corresponding to over 2,087 hours of video content.
+The metadata fetched using the YouTube Data API for each video contains the title, URL, description, and a list of tags chosen by the channel\footnote{Details: \url{https://developers.google.com/youtube/v3/docs/videos\#snippet.tags[]}} associated with the video.

-\subsection{Categorizing the videos}
+\subsection{Categorizing the Videos}

-To categorize the 3,000 videos in our dataset, we initially adopted 18 categories based on a prior study~\citep{caravan_article}.
-Utilizing an iterative, inductive coding strategy, each coder independently assessed a subset of videos, relying on metadata such as titles, descriptions, hashtags, and tags for initial categorization.
+To categorize the 3,000 videos in our dataset, we manually created categories.
+Initially, using a framework from a prior study we adopted 18 categories ~\citep{caravan_article}.
+Each coder independently assessed a subset of videos, relying on metadata such as titles, descriptions, hashtags, and tags for initial categorization.
 If a video did not fit into the existing categories, a new category was proposed and discussed among coders for potential inclusion.
-This process continued until a consensus was reached on the categories.
-Recognizing that a video could span multiple topics, we implemented a two-tiered coding system comprising major and minor categories.
-Each video was assigned to one major category while potentially belonging to multiple minor ones.
-The minor categories were created using the same qualitative coding scheme described above, allowing for emergent sub-themes.
-This nuanced approach allowed us to create a more comprehensive categorization scheme.
-The majority of the videos fall into five dominant categories: Politics, Religion, COVID Lockdowns, International Affairs, and Crime \& Justice, collectively accounting for 66\% of the total dataset.

-The annotation was done by two annotators who were undergraduate computer science majors familiar with the political scene in India.
-The Fleiss kappa was computed to be 0.933 indicating excellent agreement.
-In a minority of the cases with disagreements (110 cases), both the annotators discussed among themselves and were able to resolve most of the disagreements.
-There was no clear agreement on 84 videos which were then removed from further analysis, leaving us with $3000$ videos finally.
+This iterative process continued until a consensus was reached on the categories.